timbru/draft-sidrops-aspa-notation/draft-timbru-sidrops-aspa-notation-00.md

 ## providers

 This field represents the providers defined in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile].
-Note that the constraints defined there are also applicable here.
-In short:
+Note that the normative constraints which are defined in that section mean that following :

-* There MUST be at least one provider-as.
+* There must be at least one provider-as.
-* The customer-asid "asn" value MUST NOT appear in any provider-as.
+* The customer-asid "asn" value must not appear in any provider-as.
-* The elements of providers MUST be ordered in ascending numerical order by the "asn" value of the provider-as field.
+* The elements of providers must be ordered in ascending numerical order by the "asn" value of the provider-as field.
-* Each "asn" MUST be unique.
+* Each "asn" value for used for a provider-as must be unique.
+Assertions for the same "asn" with different afiLimit values must be merged.

 ### provider-as